stefano-pogliani/dotfiles/README.md

 # Fetch this repo and install configs.
 git clone --recursive https://github.com/stefano-pogliani/dotfiles.git cd dotfiles
-# NOTE: neovim and tmux plugins are installed at the same time.
+# NOTE: Many plugins are installed as part of this.
 make install